Physics-Informed Neural Engine Sound Modeling with Differentiable Pulse-Train Synthesis: Differentiable Exhaust Resonance

 \subsubsection{Resonator configuration}

 Two independent resonators process cylinder bank outputs (modeling distinct manifold paths), with processed signals combined in a final shared resonator (common exhaust pipe).
-Resonator parameters are optimized globally across the dataset rather than time-varying, reflecting the fixed geometric structure of exhaust systems.
+Their fixed (non-time-varying) parameterization reflects the geometric stability of the exhaust system.